joan-s/n-grams/n-grams.md

 - For trigrams you need to do like $P(\text{{\tt restaurant}} \,|\, \text{{\tt <s><s>}})$ = probability that $\tt{restaurant}$ is first word of a sentence, etc.

-- Because of possibility of underflow (large $n$, large corpus), instead of
+- Because of possibility of underflow (large $n$, rare words), instead of

   $$P(w_2 | w_1) \, P(w_3 | w_2) \, \ldots \, P(w_n | w_{n-1})$$